History of Victoria Park

 first in the world, specifically intended to meet the needs of the

 had been used for market gardens, grazing and gravel digging.
 The

-land was flat, with poor soil and little water but was cheaper than
+land was flat, with poor soil and little water, but was cheaper

 In 1841 James Pennethorne, architect to the